eriktonon/eriktonon/README.md

 <h3>  About Me!</h3>

   🙋🏻‍♂️ &nbsp; Exploring new technologies, automate tasks and share knowledge.
+  🙋🏻‍♂️ &nbsp; I have a degree in internet systems and a cloud computing specialization student.
   💼 &nbsp; Working as a SRE/DevOps at [Tembici](https://tembici.com.br/).

 ## Languages and Tools